 If poverty were an easy challenge to solve, it wouldn’t exist today.
 The tangled web of racial injustice, mass incarceration, global displacement and low-wage jobs, make poverty one of America’s most challenging problems to solve.
-A leading researcher will walk through the poverty landscape and describe actions the LSA network can take to address its root causes.
+Indivar Dutta-Gupta will walk through the poverty landscape and describe actions the Lutheran Services in America network can take to address its root causes.

 How to Be a Persuasive Communicator